exosite-archive/exoline/README.md

 - fix install issue with pyonep 0.5
 - add sparklines output
-- add support for exporting datapoint intervals over a time range
 - add support for /provision/register to get vendor info from CIK
 - add support in read for multiple rids
 - Make the info command take multiple rids (or stdin)
 - Make the script command take multiple rids (or stdin)
-- Add support for update command
 - Add --watch flag to script upload so script loads automatically
 - Support binary datasource format
 - find out why aliases is sometimes a list, sometimes a dict